-Based on the information provided to the City of Edmonton through the RFI process, for the 2023 valuation, there were no types of tenant inducements that were found to be typical in the marketplace for Neighbourhood, Power Centre and Box Retail properties.
+Based on the information provided by the City of Edmonton through the RFI process, for the 2024 valuation, tenant inducements and signage income were not typical in the marketplace for retail and retail plaza properties.
+Therefore, no adjustments were applied when determining typical market rent.